-March 31 December 31, 2008
+June 30, December 31, 2008 (In thousands)

-(In thousands)

-Raw materials \$ 52 \$ 52
+Raw materials \$ - \$ 52

-Finished goods 36 48
+Finished goods 31 48

-\$ 88 \$ 100
+\$ 31 \$ 100

 In March 2009, the Company notified the U.S. Food and Drug Administration that it will discontinue Inversine effective as of September 30, 2009.
-It is possible that the Company will record an expense in 2009 related to the impairment or disposal of the remaining Inversine inventory.
-The amount of the expense, if any, cannot be reasonably estimated as of March 31, 2009 because the Company cannot estimate the volume of product sales of Inversine due to its discontinuation.
-The Company does not expect any costs that it incurs as a result of the discontinuation of Inversine to have a material impact on its cash flows or results of operations in future periods.
+Because the Company has no further plans to manufacture Inversine, the Company recorded a charge of \$52,000 in cost of product sales related to the impairment of its raw materials inventory during the three months ended June 30, 2009.
+The Company does not expect the discontinuation of Inversine to have a material impact on its cash flows or results of operations in future periods.